htmfilho/htmfilho.github.io/_posts/2021/2021-03-07-terraform-azure-function.md

     $ cd azure/function/terraform
     $ terraform init

 The initialization creates several files that keep track of the state of your resources.
 Terraform uses Azure CLI to authenticate to Azure.
-So, make sure you are authenticated, as we did when [Deploying an Azure Function in Go](/2021/01/azure-function-golang-2.html):
+So, make sure you are authenticated:

     $ az login